 Affordable rent is the most appropriate type of new affordable housing and the majority of RP's within in City of Lincoln will use this type of rent on all new build developments.
 Adapted properties No No RP's do not always hold a register and even though it would be preferred, it is understood this would be a huge task that may not hold as much value.
 When properties are relet homes should be reissued to make the best use out of adapted properties by incoming tenants.
 E.g. level access/wet rooms etc Disposals No No Not under the jurisdiction of CoLC to determine through this strategy and not required under the Localism Act.
 RP's would be recommended to hold a disposals policy and contact the LA first for any disposals for first consideration.
 Discharging of homelessness duty No No Legislation gives powers for this, no need to stipulate within this strategy.
 Access to Housing Register No No Captured within The Lincs Homefinder Policy Intermediate Rents No - Not Used by RP's No Intermediate rent is not acknowledged as a rent anymore within the new NPPF.

-Appendix 2 - City of Lincoln Tenancy Strategy - Registered Provider Consultation.
-RP's consultation responses (note will continue to be updated as responses received up to Exec date):
+Appendix 2 - City of Lincoln Tenancy Strategy - Registered Provider Consultation responses: